Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Time: 2–3 hours to draft microcopy & prototype.

-• Small investments — Let users save a template or a preference.
-When they put in the work, they are less likely to leave.
-It makes staying easier than starting over.
+Small investments — Let users save a template or preference.
+When users invest effort, they are less likely to leave.

 What to measure: Feature adoption and return visits.